What Is Schema.org? A Beginner's Guide to Schema Markup for SEO

 There are tools available to help developers and non-developers alike to write JSON-LD code.
 Alternatively, schema.org provides examples of JSON-LD markup for every type of schema.

 Every schema has specific required fields.
-For example, if you're implementing product schema data, you'll need to include price.
-If you don't include the required fields in your code, Google won't return the results for that structured data on the SERP.
-Additionally, there are fields that aren't required but are recommended.
-For example, if you're implementing Local Business schema, you should include a price range for your services.
-You should include as much information as you can for each schema you're implementing.
+For example, if you're implementing product schema data, you'll need to include the product name and offer details.
+If you don't include the required fields in your code, Google won't display rich results for that structured data on the SERP.
+Additionally, some fields aren't required but are recommended, such as including a price range when implementing Local Business schema.

 Step 3: Test Your Schema.org Markup